TSP Model Performance Metrics

-At this point you may have noticed that both the F and G Funds have much lower overall levels of risk than any of the stock funds, or the TSP Model.
-This is to be expected, because once again, these are fixed income funds and they deliver substantially lower returns over time.
+At this point you may have noticed that bonds have much less risk than any of the other portfolios here.
+This is to be expected because generally speaking, bonds tend to provide lower returns over time.

 Now that we’ve covered the metrics that identify both risk (standard deviation, maximum drawdown and beta) as well as returns (compound annual return), we can combine these measures to get a better understanding of risk-adjusted returns.
 This is considered the holy grail of investing because it represents how efficiently capital is deployed.
 Anyone can increase returns by taking on more risk, but great investment strategies deliver high returns while taking less risk.

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).

 When it comes to deciding how to invest, Shape ratios are an extremely important consideration because they demonstrate the true effectiveness of an investment strategy.
 Looking at returns alone can be misleading because you have no idea how much risk was taken to achieve those returns.
 The Sharpe ratio illuminates this important information, and gives you a complete picture of the risk-reward profile.
 Just make sure to view the Sharpe ratio in the context of the actual returns provided.

 The Sortino ratio is another measure of risk-adjusted returns that is very similar to the Sharpe ratio.
 However, instead of comparing returns against the total volatility of a portfolio, it compares returns against only the downside volatility (or risk).
 The assumption here is that volatility to the upside (higher than expected returns) is a good thing, and therefore shouldn’t be penalized.